deepaksood619/deepaksood619.github.io/docs/computer-science/system-design/intro.md

 1. Features
 2. Define APIs
-3. Availability (CAP Theorem)
+3. CAP Theorem
  - Consistency
  - Availability, and
  - Partition Tolerance
 4. Latency Performance (If customer facing application, then latency matters)
 5. Scalability (Add more users and requests)
 6. Durability (Data is not lost or compromised)